 (Celebrated July 5 in the U.S.A.)

 Today’s saint was also known as Elizabeth of Aragon.
-She was born into a royal Spanish family that had a saint in its bloodline.
-Saint Elizabeth of Hungary was her great aunt and her namesake.
-In a pious age, Saint Elizabeth’s piety stood out.
+She was born into a royal Spanish family with a saint in its bloodline.
+Saint Elizabeth of Hungary was her great aunt and namesake.
+In a pious age, the piety of today’s Saint Elizabeth stood out.
 She loved the Lord and all that it meant to be Catholic.
-She was wed to the King of Portugal at a tender age, moved to his land, and bore him two children.
-The holy child became a holy adult.
+She was wed to the King of Portugal at a tender age, moved to his land, and had a family with him.
+The holy child Elizabeth became the holy adult Elizabeth.
 She involved herself in matters of war, state, and politics.
-But she was more concerned with her own soul, with the poor, and with the sick.
+But she was more concerned with her own soul, the poor, and the sick.

 Elizabeth had the luxury of leisure due to her wealth and noble status.
-She could dedicate time to the Mass, to prayer, and to other spiritual practices.
+She could dedicate time to Mass, to prayer, and to her spiritual exercises.
 Her resources of time and money also allowed her to assist the poor, which she did generously, even to the annoyance of her husband, the King.
 It is easy to say that money doesn’t matter when you have money.
 Only people with money, in fact, say that money is not the only thing.
 Money did not matter to Elizabeth, precisely because she did not lack it.
 She simply gave it away.
-And she fortified that financial generosity with her personal example of prayer, fasting, poverty, and holiness which edified her people.
+And she fortified her financial generosity with her personal example of prayer, fasting, poverty, and holiness, edifying her people.
 She was not an advocate of social justice, but justice.
-She did promote charitable giving, but living charity itself.
+She did not promote charitable giving, but living charity itself.

-After her husband died and her children were grown, she entered the very convent of the Poor Clares which she had founded in Coimbra.
+After her husband died and her children were grown, she entered the convent of the Poor Clares which she herself had founded in Coimbra.
 She took vows as a Third Order Franciscan, abandoned her royal status, and lived in obscurity with the other sisters.
 Coimbra had a long attachment to the Franciscans.
-It is where Fernando of Lisbon, an Augustinian, decided to become Anthony, a Franciscan, the future saint whose shrine is in Padua.
-Only about a century after his death in 1226, the influence of Saint Francis of Assisi is being felt far from central Italy, and not only among the poor.
-This is remarkable.
-Following the example of Saint Francis, the Queen of Portugal gives away her wealth, cares for the poor and the sick, is devoted to the Sacraments, actively promotes peace in her domain and in her family, establishes a female Franciscan convent, and herself becomes a lay Franciscan.
-After Elizabeth gave away all that she had, she gave away herself.
+It is the city where Fernando of Lisbon, an Augustinian, decided to become Anthony, a Franciscan, the future saint whose shrine is in Padua.
+Saint Elizabeth’s choice to become a lay Franciscan shows just how far and wide the influence of Saint Francis of Assisi was felt, even among the upper classes.
+The Queen of Portugal gives away her wealth, cares for the poor and the sick, is devoted to the Sacraments, actively promotes peace in her domain and in her family, establishes a female Franciscan convent, and herself becomes a Franciscan, and all within one hundred years of Saint Francis’ death.
+After Elizabeth had given away all that she had, she gave away herself, and then there was nothing left to give.
 She was a model Catholic Queen.